Automotive and Industrial Packaging Waste Reduction Ideas

 Better than 75 million tons of packaging waste are generated annually by the aggregate of commercial, residential and institutional users, according to the U.S. EPA.
 Unfortunately, only roughly half of that amount is recycled.
 The end result is that about 37 million tons per year end up in the landfill, accounting for at least 30 percent of all municipal solid waste.
 Leading companies, however, continue to step up efforts toward packaging waste reduction.

 General Motors has been a leader in promoting waste elimination efforts.
-As of December 2016, the company reported having 152 landfill-free locations around the world, including 52 non-manufacturing locations as well as 100 manufacturing plants.
-This exceeded a commitment it had made four years early.
+As of February 2018, the company reported having 142 landfill-free locations around the world, including 79 manufacturing plants.

 GM has also demonstrated its commitment to social responsibility by sharing their best practices.
 Some of these tips are outlined below.

 Light-weighting has become a very popular strategy towards reducing the amount of packaging used, resulting in reduced packaging expenditure, and less packaging waste generation.
 Heavier shipping materials such as wood pallets can translate into greater fuel consumption and greater carbon emissions.
 In some cases, wood pallets have been replaced with reusable recycled-content plastic containers, which reduces weight and overall transportation costs.

 The automotive industry has been a leader in designing packaging to increase part density in containers, in other words, optimizing space utilization by shipping more parts in the same amount of space.
 Greater part density translates into the need for fewer containers, fewer shipments, and ultimately, transport cost reduction.
 In global supply chains, the payback for improved part density is particularly attractive.
 Examples of increasing density include a GM team in Brazil which managed to add an extra layer of parts per container, thus eliminating the necessity for 23 extra containers.